itzdeepp/pricing_analysis/README.md

 Clone this repository to your local machine.
 Install the required Python libraries listed in requirements.txt.
 Run the Jupyter Notebook Udemy_Course_Analysis.ipynb to explore the data and visualize the insights.
-Contributing
-Contributions are welcome!
-If you have suggestions, improvements, or additional analyses, feel free to open an issue or a pull request.

-# Contact
-For questions, suggestions, or collaborations, feedbacks pls   feel free to contact at this mail - radheloyla@gmail.com

-# contacts :
-# mail id - radheloyla@gmail.com